Mark Harvey: Essendon

 Harvey was originally known as a skilful forward, playing that role in the 1984 and 1985 premiership sides, including kicking four goals in the 1985 premiership win.
 However, injuries in his later career (particularly to his ankles) meant he was used more as a defender, which reduced the stress on his body.
 In his role as a defender he often played as centre half-back against much taller opponents, making up for his lack of height with his aggressive attack on the football.

 Harvey finished in the top five of the Essendon best-and-fairest on four occasions, winning the award in 1992.
 He was named in the All-Australian team in 1985 and 1993; he also played in premiership sides both those years as well as in 1984.
 He was also the side's leading goalkicker for the 1985 season, an unusual feat for a medium-sized forward in a premiership winning team.
 In 2002 he was named as the 18th greatest player to play for the club in the "Champions of Essendon" list.

 After Harvey announced his retirement from his playing career at the end of the 1997 season, Harvey was given an emotional farewell by his team-mates after a narrow Round 22, 1997 victory over Adelaide Crows at Princes Park.

 In 2001 Harvey admitted that he suffered from bulimia for 3 to 4 years of his playing career, after he gained weight following a broken leg.

+In 2025 Harvey was named at Number 12 in Don The Stat's Top 100 Essendon Players Since 1980.

 Coaching career

 Essendon Football Club assistant coach (1998-2005)

 Harvey retired as player at the end of the 1997 season, after realising injuries had taken their toll on his body and he could no longer contribute to the side in the way he would like.
 He remained at Essendon as an assistant coach under senior coach Kevin Sheedy.
-In the years since was often suggested as a possible senior coach.
+In the years since he was often suggested as a possible senior coach.
 At the end of the 2004 season, Harvey was a front-runner for a number of coaching jobs, but either wasn't offered or chose not to take each of them, and continued to be an assistant at Essendon.
 However, after the end of the 2005 season, Harvey resigned as Essendon assistant coach.